Listen to this story:

-Neural precursor cells from people with diverse forms of autism have similarly atypical patterns of development, according to a new study.
+Neural precursor cells from people with diverse forms of autism have similarly atypical patterns of development, according to an unpublished study.
 Those patterns stem from problems in a signaling pathway called mTOR, the results suggest.

 It “adds on to a great deal of previous studies that say that there’s likely convergence of mTOR signaling causing many forms of autism,” says David Sulzer, professor of psychiatry, neurology and pharmacology at Columbia University, who was not involved in the work.